Mynziak/ide-display-plgn/README.md

 This custom IntelliJ IDEA plugin is developed for version 2023.2 using the Kotlin programming language.
 The plugin provides three distinct actions accessible from the `Tools` dropdown menu to display various information within the IDE.

 ## Implemented Actions
-- [ ] Action 1: Click on "Display Kotlin plugin version" in the `Tools` menu and verify the displayed Kotlin plugin version.
+- [ ] Action 1: Click on `Display Kotlin plugin version` in the `Tools` menu and verify the displayed Kotlin plugin version.

-- [ ] Action 2: Open a file with Gutter Icons, click on "Display Gutter Icons" in the `Tools` menu, and ensure that all Gutter Icons present in the file are displayed.
+- [ ] Action 2: Open a file with Gutter Icons, click on `Display Gutter Icons` in the `Tools` menu, and ensure that all Gutter Icons present in the file are displayed.

-- [ ] Action 3: Select a UI Component within the editor, click on "Display UI Component Info" in the `Tools` menu, and confirm that relevant information about the selected UI Component is shown.
+- [ ] Action 3: Select a UI Component within the editor, click on `Display UI Component Info` in the `Tools` menu, and confirm that relevant information about the selected UI Component is shown.

+- [ ] Action 4: Click on `Display Breakpoints` in the `Tools` menu and verify that the displayed list of all breakpoints in the currently opened project.

 ## Installation and Usage